Meet Timothy Trainer, intellectual property attorney, international trade expert, author with spectacular insights into trade with China — and more!

 Tim found time to pen a few non-fiction tomes, including his first book, Customs Enforcement of Intellectual Property Rights; the 15th edition was published in 2022.
 Thomson Reuters’ Aspatore Books published Tim’s next title in 2015, Potato Chips to Computer Chips: The War on Fake Stuff.

 Fiction was a genre he always wanted to try.
 In 2019, Pendulum Over the Pacific, was released by Joshua Tree Publishing.
-“This political intrigue story is set in Tokyo and Washington, D.C., and centers on trade tensions between the U.S. and Japan in the late 1980s,” Tim explains.
+“This political intrigue story is set in Tokyo and Washington, D.C., and centers on trade tensions between the U.S. and Japan in the late 1980s,” Tim explains, noting that his latest two novels — The China Connection and The China Factor — are about geoeconomics.
+“The economic and trade tensions between countries provide fertile areas for stories.”

 In 2023, his first series hit bookstores: The China Connection.